-To improve stationarity for grade estimation, both the drillholes and the block model were transformed to ensure that the vertical TCu grade profiles matched between drillholes.
-Typically, these profiles are bottom-loaded, with the higher-grades occurring at the bottom of the profile and grading upwards to lower and lower-grades towards the top of the profile.
-The transformation was performed by adjusting the Z-coordinate of the data to 'dilate' drillhole composites and blocks to the maximum vertical thickness of the SMZ for each domain.
-This ensures that the lower, middle and upper portions of the grade profile correctly align between drillholes (Figure 14.13).
+To improve stationarity for grade estimation, both the drillholes and the block model were transformed ("dilated") to ensure that the vertical TCu grade profiles match between drillholes.
+Typically, these profiles are bottom-loaded, with the higher-grades occurring at the bottom of the profile and grading upwards to lower grades towards the top of the profile.
+The transformation was performed by adjusting the Z-coordinate of the data to 'dilate' the drillhole composites and blocks to the maximum vertical thickness of the SMZ for each domain.
+This ensures that the lower, middle and upper portions of the grade profile correctly align between drillholes (Figure 14.6).
+The exception to this was for the Bonanza Zone (Domain 120), where structural controls, rather than stratiform sedimentary controls, dominate.
+No transformation was performed for this domain.

 Hard boundaries were used for individual stratigraphic and mineralisation domains (whereby only data within the domain are used), and soft boundaries were used for structural domains.
-Variography and estimation were completed in transformed space.
-The block models were transformed back to their original vertical location by setting the centroid of each block back to its original Z-coordinate.
+Variography and estimation were performed in transformed space.
+The block models were then transformed back to their original vertical location by setting the centroid of each block back to its original Z-coordinate.